Gayle Hunnicutt: Writing

 Hunnicutt wrote two books.
 The first, Health and Beauty in Motherhood, was published in 1984.
 In 2004, she published Dearest Virginia: Love Letters from a Cavalry Officer in the South Pacific, which contains the letters exchanged by her parents during World War II.

 Personal life and death

-On November 16, 1968, Hunnicutt married British actor David Hemmings, with whom she had a son, actor Nolan Hemmings.
-They divorced in 1975.
-Hunnicutt married journalist Simon Jenkins in 1978.
+On November 16, 1968, Hunnicutt married British actor David Hemmings.
+The couple had a son, actor Nolan Hemmings, before divorcing in 1975 due to his affair with Samantha Eggar.

+Hunnicutt married British journalist Simon Jenkins in 1978.
 The couple lived in Primrose Hill, London, where they raised their son Edward.
 Jenkins was appointed a Knight Bachelor for services to journalism in the 2004 New Year honours.
 They divorced in 2009.
 In 2010 she started dating Richard Evans, tennis correspondent of The Daily Telegraph.

-Hunnicutt died on August 31, 2023, at the age of 80 in London.
+Hunnicutt died in London on August 31, 2023, at the age of 80.